chef/chef-server/README.md

 ## Dependencies contained in other repositories

-* [knife-ec-backup](https://www.github.com/chef/knife-ec-backup), used to ease migrations from Open Source Chef Server 11 (and below)
+* [knife-ec-backup](https://www.github.com/chef/knife-ec-backup), used to backup your Chef Infra Server for disaster recovery or migrations.
 * [knife-opc](https://www.github.com/chef/knife-opc), used to provide administrative command-line control to the Chef Infra Server from the console

 ## Major Technologies used in Chef Infra Server